Zlhbz/weather_dashboard/README.md

 Brief description of submitted files:

-index.html --> enables the website to get data from open weather through API.
+index.html --> enables the website to get data from openweather through API.
 It also enables to use bootstrap and jquery.
 Most of the elements of the website were created through script.js so index.html file only includes few elements(basic framework).

 script.js --> Most of the required element() and functions needed were done through this file.
 First function displays the weather condition of the city searched at last.
 Second function displays current weather condition on the up right of the website.Third function displays 5-day forecast weather conditions under the current weather part of the website.